When fossil fuel industry scientists investigated global warming in the 1970s and 80s, they acknowledged the truth

 The situation is growing increasingly dire, and thus not only is ignorance and denial of the issue a national embarrassment, it encourages an increasingly lethal reality.

 Pollution, whether in air, water, or soil, is devastating to the lungs, heart, and arteries, especially in children and the elderly.
 The organ failure and cancer it causes slashes lifespans by years; by the end of the century two billion people will live in air above the safe level set by the World Health Organization.
+95% of the world already breathes air with unhealthy levels of pollution.
 A 2013 report in the New York Times revealed air pollution is already killing over 1 million Chinese each year (China has had to shut down entire cities, including its capital, for days due to toxic air).
 By 2017, India was experiencing the same death toll.
 In 2010, nearly 55,000 Americans died from soot and smog.
 It was 155,000 in 2015.
 A huge increase in ozone smog is expected for the U.S. and the rest of the world.
 Breathing in air with increased CO2 actually reduces human cognitive ability.
 For example, one study found that every increase in pollution of 5 micrograms per cubic meter was equivalent to a loss of over a year of education, plus an increase in psychological distress.
 Cities around the globe are already so polluted that outdoor exercise does more harm to your body than good.
 Some, like Beijing, are shrouded in smog: a warning of what humanity could potentially do to the entire planet.

 A 2012 report commissioned by 20 nations and conducted by DARA and the Climate Vulnerable Forum revealed pollution is killing nearly 4.5 million people a year worldwide.
 It was 7-9 million in 2015, one in six global deaths, mostly due to air pollution.
 This is more than war, malnutrition, AIDS, and malaria combined.